johnlane/random-toolbox/README.md

 get_video_stream returns a video stream URL suitable for use by ffmpeg's imput parameter.
 It supports http://ustream.tv.

+ghostbuster extracts blogs from a Ghost blog (http://www.ghost.org) to a collection of files for static web serving or storing in a scm system

 git-objectvis is a small tool to graphically visualise a git repository's object store (http://evadeflow.com/2011/01/visualizing-git-object-graphs)